 It is not a coincidence that Pinot Noir is beloved by many.
 With its medium body and complex flavors, it is as accessible as it is interesting.

-This delicate grape changes its profile from region to region, but you most often find supple fruit and earthy notes wrapped in bright acid and silky tannin.
+Top Tip: This delicate grape changes its profile from region to region, but you most often find supple fruit and earthy notes wrapped in bright acid and silky tannin.
 Common flavors of Pinot Noir are ripe cherry, wild blueberry, blackberry, mushroom, rose petal, and tobacco.

 Pinot Noir is widely planted around the world.
 Most Notable regions include Burgundy France, Willamette Valley Oregon, and New Zealand.